tenwiseman/synctool-remotefolder/README.md

 $target - target folder on the remote machine (UNC path)
 $localcomputer - computer name of the local machine

-Add names of any files that should be excluded from copying to this array
+Add names of any files that should be excluded from copying to this string array

 > Where-Object {$_.Name -notin @("Update-Target.ps1")} |